 Which is why, as a coach, I feel it’s important to not only talk the talk, but walk it as well.
 I don’t just write about training people.
 I actually train people.
 Like, in real life.

-I’ve been doing it for close to 15 years now, amassing thousands of client contact hours (in a non-creepy way), helping hundreds of people feel better, performance better, and live better lives.
+I’ve been doing it for well over a decade now, amassing thousands of client contact hours (in a non-creepy way), helping hundreds of people feel better, performance better, and live better lives.